scare-scale/ScareScale/src/content/movie/isolation-2025.md

     suspense: 0
     psychological: 0
 tmdbBackdropId: /8deGI3n3z5urQCDuPIzWuNYjPpX.jpg
----
-Taiwan crisis, 1990s.
+synopsis: "Taiwan crisis, 1990s.
 The undead are wreaking havoc on the shore.
 A paranoia-infused, zombie-filled military thriller.
-Smells like… soldier brains?
+Smells like… soldier brains?"
+---